A short course on Tensor algebra and analysis, with applications to differential geometry: The Frenet-Serret basis

 \section{The Frenet-Serret basis}

-We define the {\it tangent vector} $\btau(t)$ to a regular curve $p=p(t)$ the vector \bes \btau(t)=\dfrac{p'(t)}{|p'(t)|}. \ees By the definition of derivative, this unit vector is always oriented as the increasing values of $t$; the straight line tangent to the curve in $p_0=p(t_0)$ has hence equation \bes q(\bar{t})=p(t_0)+\bar{t}\ \btau(t_0). \ees If the curvilinear abscissa $s$ is chosen as parameter for the curve, through the change of parameter $s=s(t)$ we get \bes \btau(t)=\dfrac{p'(t)}{|p'(t)|}=\dfrac{p'[s(t)]}{|p'[s(t)]|}=\frac{1}{s'(t)}\frac{dp(s)}{ds}\frac{ds(t)}{dt}=\frac{dp(s)}{ds}\ \rightarrow \btau(s)=p'(s). \ees So, if the parameter of the curve is $s$, the derivative of the curve is $\btau$, i.e. it is automatically a unit vector.
-The above equation, in addition, shows that the change of parameter does not change the direction of the tangent, because just a scalar, the derivative of the parameter's change, multiplies the vector.
+We define the {\it tangent vector} $\btau(t)$ to a regular curve $p=p(t)$ as the vector \bes \btau(t):=\dfrac{p'(t)}{|p'(t)|}. \ees By the definition of the derivative, this unit vector is always oriented as the increasing values of $t$; hence, the straight line tangent to the curve in $p_0=p(t_0)$ has the equation \bes q(\bar{t})=p(t_0)+\bar{t}\ \btau(t_0). \ees If the curvilinear abscissa $s$ is chosen as parameter for the curve, through the change of parameter $s=s(t)$ we get \be \btau(t)=\dfrac{p'(t)}{|p'(t)|}=\dfrac{p'[s(t)]}{|p'[s(t)]|}=\frac{1}{s'(t)}\frac{dp(s)}{ds}\frac{ds(t)}{dt}=\frac{dp(s)}{ds}\ \rightarrow \btau(s)=p'(s). \ee So, if the parameter of the curve is $s$, the derivative of the curve is $\btau$, i.e. it is automatically a unit vector.
+The above equation, in addition, shows that the change of parameter does not change the direction of the tangent, because it is only a scalar, the derivative of the parameter's change, that multiplies the vector.
 Nevertheless, generally speaking, a change of parameter can change the orientation of the curve.

-Because the norm of $\btau$ is constant, its derivative is a vector orthogonal to $\btau$, see eq. (\ref{eq:constvect}).
-That is why we call {\it principal normal vector} to a curve the unit vector \be \bnu(t)=\frac{\btau'(t)}{|\btau'(t)|}. \ee $\bnu$ is defined only on the points of the curve where $\btau'\neq\gr{o}$ which implies that $\bnu$ is not defined on the points of a straight line.
-This simply means that there is not, among the infinite unit normal vectors to a straight line, a normal with special properties, a {\it principal} one, uniquely linked to $\btau$.
+Because the norm of $\btau$ is constant, its derivative is a vector orthogonal to $\btau$, see Eq. (\ref{eq:constvect}).
+That is why we call {\it principal normal vector} to a curve the unit vector \be \bnu(t):=\frac{\btau'(t)}{|\btau'(t)|}. \ee $\bnu$ is defined only on the points of the curve where $\btau'\neq\gr{o}$, which implies that $\bnu$ is not defined on the points of a straight line.
+This simply means that there is not, among the infinite unit normal vectors to a straight line, a normal with special properties, a {\it principal} one, linked to $\btau$ in a unique way.